How do I join the library?

 Can I reserve or get a Quick Pick item transferred?

-Items in the collection can be reserved or transferred.
+Items in the collection cannot be reserved or transferred.
 Items are displayed in a special area and are on a first come first served basis.

 Are there Justices of the Peace at the library?